• Level of education

 Objectives

-• Acquire the skills needed to study linear circuits based on components or active circuits, and use the associated IT tools.
+• Acquire the skills to study linear circuits based on components or active circuits for a synthetic approach to them, and the use of associated computer tools.

-• Know how to choose the right models and tools for the studies to be carried out, and understand their limitations.
+• Know how to choose the models and tools best suited to the studies to be carried out and understand their limitations.

 • Know the basic circuits of analog electronics.

-• Design, analyze and build simple linear circuits based on active components or active circuits such as AOPs.
+• Know how to design, analyze, and build simple linear circuits based on active components or active circuits such as OPAs.

 • Acquire a scientific and rigorous approach to the studies carried out